The New Generation of Highway Sound Barrier WallsWritten by GJ Stott

 - Various sizes of panels can be cast at the same time

-- Designed to precast sound walls of various thickness
+- Designed to precast sound barrier walls of various thickness

 - Form liners are interchangeable for different designs